RNAdetective/AIDD/README.md

-# TDPipeline
+# Automated Isoform Diversity Detective Pipeline

-These are the directions to create a new vm image with biolinux8 and then how to use the script to update, download and install all necessary tools for RNAseq_TDPipeline.sh to run which is our RNAseq computational pipeline for transcriptome diversity discovery.
+These are the directions to download the premade AIDDPipeline image or to create a new vm image with biolinux8 and how to use the script to update, download and install all necessary tools for AIDDPipeline.sh to run which is our RNAseq computational pipeline for transcriptome diversity discovery.

+Everyone starts here:
 1. Download and set up oracle virtual box machine https://www.virtualbox.org/wiki/Downloads make sure you also download and install https://download.virtualbox.org/virtualbox/5.2.6/Oracle_VM_VirtualBox_Extension_Pack-5.2.6-120293.vbox-extpack inorder for shared folders and other things to work.

 2. Next download and load our ready to go vm from "link is in progress" or if you prefer to make your own follow the instructions below.
 This is the account details for the vbox username = user and password=password.

+Those of you that wish to create your own VM instead of using the pre constructed one do these next steps.
+Those of you who downloads the pre made version can skep these next steps.
+Pick up were it says everyone do these step.

-YOU ONLY NEED THESE IF YOU WANT TO CREATE YOUR OWN VB NOT USE THE ONE ALREADY READY TO DOWNLOAD THESE ARE DIRECTIONS FOR WINDOWS HOST MACHINES
+Again YOU ONLY NEED THESE IF YOU WANT TO CREATE YOUR OWN VB NOT USE THE ONE ALREADY READY TO DOWNLOAD THESE ARE DIRECTIONS FOR WINDOWS HOST MACHINES

 1. use the following link to download biolinux8 the .iso file not the .ova file for the vm. http://nebc.nerc.ac.uk/downloads/bio-linux-8-latest.iso